- Masters Degree in City Planning from UC Berkeley

 As a planner, I worked on a number of projects here in Fremont, Dublin and Pleasanton.
 Knowing what good planning is, I was surprised at the piecemeal development I saw being approved in Dublin and Fremont.
 I failed to see a coherent vision being implemented.

-When Silicon Valley was booming in the late 90’s, I used my extensive technical knowledge to move into high-tech, starting as a software support engineer.
+When Silicon Valley was booming in the late 90’s, I used my extensive technical knowledge to move into high-tech, starting as a technical support engineer.
 I quickly moved into management and have been in various high-tech roles for the last 25 years.
 I’ve worked at large tech firms such as Nortel Networks and VeriSign.
-I’ve worked at a couple of startup companies building up their operations from the earliest stages.
+I’ve worked at a couple of startup companies as the Director of Technical Support building up their support operations from the earliest stages.
 Recently I worked as a software developer for three years at the non-profit Save the Bay and for a couple of years at KQED in San Francisco.
 I currently work for a small financial firm in South San Francisco.

 Vinnie’s Involvement in Fremont Politics

 Like many others, I moved to Fremont to start a family.
 For the first few years I lived here, I was preoccupied with raising my child and getting my high-tech career going.
 I did some work with the local PTA at my son’s school, and became a member of the board of the Glenmoor Gardens Homeowners Association.
 I also became active with the local Sierra Club group taking on various leadership positions.